Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 [View the live project here.](https://grannys-garden.herokuapp.com/)
 <h2 align="center"><img src="readme/images/screenshot.png" alt="Mock Terminal Screen Shot" width="850" height="550"></h2>

-<p style="justify">Granny's Garden is a Python terminal game which runs in a mock terminal on Heroku.
-Users have to try and save Granny
-who has been kidnapped by the wicked witch.</p>
+<p style="justify">Granny's Garden is a Python terminal game that runs in a mock terminal on Heroku.
+Users need to try and save Granny, who the wicked witch has kidnapped.</p>

 ### Origin of the game